-If you don't know what broadband speeds you currently get, it can be hard to talk about them.
-Everything seems irritatingly fluffy and vague - how do you know if you can get faster broadband if you don't know how fast it is already?
+If you don't know what broadband speeds you currently get, knowing whether you should switch packages to get better speeds is going to be hard work - how will you know if you can get faster broadband if you don't know how fast the broadband you have is?

-Simple solution though - use a speed tester to find out.
-This will tell you exactly what speeds you get, and help you confirm whether your connection's moving Ferrari fast, or more like a moped in mud.
+There's a simple solution to that though - use our speed tester to find out.
+It'll tell you exactly what download and upload speeds you get, and confirm whether your broadband is as fast as a Ferrari fast or more like a moped in mud.

-Here's another important point, and it's a biggie.
-Don't assume the speeds that providers advertise are the speeds you'll actually get.
-For example, if you see broadband advertised as 'up to 16Mb', chances are you'll get much less than that in reality.
+Here's another important point - and it's a biggie.
+Don't assume the speeds providers advertise are the speeds you'll actually get.
+For example, if you see package advertised as offering doenload speeds of up to 16Mb, there's no guarantee you'll get that speed.

-The listed figure refers to speeds that at least 10% of a provider's customers receive, and chances are you'll be in the 90% that get less.
-Yes, it's confusing.
-Yes, it's stupid.
-But these are the current advertising rules, so for now we just need to remember 'up to' means exactly that.
+The advertised speed is based on the speeds that at least 10% of the people with that package get, so the chances are you'll get less.
+Yes, it's confusing, yes, it's stupid, but those are the current advertising rules, so until they change remember 'up to' means exactly that.

 How do I get faster broadband?